bkesterbyld/maroon-potato/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
+    title: >-
-    title: The easiest way to create an intelligent data lake
+      The easiest way to create a cloud data lake for apps, people and 3rd parties
     subtitle: ''
     content: >
       Above combines the capabilities of a both SQL and NoSQL databases with low